Confiscation of Russian central bank funds

-Within days of the Russian invasion of Ukraine in February 2022 Western countries moved to freeze Russian central bank funds in these countries.
+Within days of the Russian invasion of Ukraine in February 2022 Western countries moved to freeze Russian Central Bank funds in these countries.
 (Note: Technically, this was accomplished not by freezing the assets but by making it illegal to engage in any reserve management transactions with the Russian central bank.)
+This was followed by proposals to permanently confiscate these frozen assets to pay for the reconstruction of Ukraine.
+As of late 2025, the legality of such expropriation remains untested and heavily disputed.

 In March 2023 (prior to the destruction of the Kakhovka Dam) a joint assessment was released by the Government of Ukraine, the World Bank, the European Commission, and the United Nations, estimating the total cost of reconstruction and recovery in Ukraine to be US$411 billion (€383 billion).
 This could eventually exceed $1 trillion (€911 billion), depending on the course of the war.
 The Kyiv School of Economics has a project and website dedicated to detailing the damages the war has caused to Ukraine.

-The G7 countries plus the European Union announced in May 2023 that the approximately $300 billion (€275 billion) in Russian central bank assets that had been frozen in these countries would remain frozen "until Russia pays for the damage it has caused to Ukraine," and this was reaffirmed after the G7 meeting in December, 2023.
-This constituted about half of the $612 billion (€560 billion) total foreign currency and gold reserves held at that time by the Russian central bank.
+The G7 countries plus the European Union announced in May 2023 that the approximately $300 billion (€275 billion) in Russian Central Bank assets that had been frozen in these countries would remain frozen "until Russia pays for the damage it has caused to Ukraine," and this was reaffirmed after the G7 meeting in December, 2023.
+This constituted about half of the $612 billion (€560 billion) total foreign currency and gold reserves held at that time by the Central Bank of Russia.
 By late July 2023, the amount of frozen Russian assets held in these countries was estimated at $335 billion (€300 billion).
 Most frozen assets, by far, reside in Europe ($217 billion (€201 billion) to $230 billion (€210 billion)), with the United States holding just a small portion ($5 billion (€4.5 billion)) and Japan also holding some.
 Josep Borrell, EU's foreign affairs chief, said he wants EU countries to confiscate the frozen assets to cover the costs of rebuilding Ukraine after the war.
 Russian deputy foreign minister Alexander Grushko remarked that Borrell's initiative amounted to "complete lawlessness" and said it would hurt Europe if adopted.

+Austrian foreign minister Alexander Schallenberg warned that confiscation of Russian assets that does not have a "watertight" justification would be an "enormous setback, and basically a disgrace" for the EU.
 Russia has threatened to retaliate by confiscating assets owned by the EU.
-Austrian foreign minister Alexander Schallenberg warned that confiscation of Russian assets that does not have a "watertight" justification would be an "enormous setback, and basically a disgrace" for the EU.